TranceCat/Pendulum/README.md

 ========

-This project contains all the files concerning the Inverted Pendulum control problem.
+This project contains all the files concerning the Pendulum control problem.